Category Archives: Russian Royals

 © Unofficial Royalty 2016

 Princess Yekaterina Mikhailovna Dolgorukova, Princess Catherine Dolgorukov in English, was first the mistress and then the second and morganatic wife of Alexander II, Emperor of All Russia.
-A morganatic marriage is a marriage between people of unequal social rank, which prevents the husband’s titles and privileges to be passed to the wife and any children born of the marriage.
+A morganatic marriage is a marriage between people of unequal social rank which prevents the husband’s titles and privileges from being passed to the wife and any children born of the marriage.

 Catherine was born on November 14, 1847, in Moscow, Russia, and came from the Russian princely House of Dolgorukov, noted for their service to the Russian tsars and emperors.
 Her parents were Prince Mikhail Mikhailovich Dolgorukov and Vera Gavrilovna Vishnevskaya.
 Her father was the grandson of Prince Alexei Grigorievich Dolgorukov, known for his closeness to Peter II, Emperor of All Russia.
 Prince Alexei’s daughter Ekaterina Alekseyevna Dolgorukova was engaged to Peter II, but the wedding never took place because of Peter’s death from smallpox.
 Vera Gavrilovna’s great-grandfather, Colonel Vishnevsky, an important official in the court of Elizabeth, Empress of All Russia, found an impressive singer in a rural church and brought him back to the Russian court.
 Alexei Grigorievich Razumovsky joined the court choir and caught the eye of Empress Elizabeth and he became her lover and eventually her morganatic husband.

-In August of 1857, ten-year-old Catherine first met Emperor Alexander II when a military maneuver was held at her family’s estate.
-When Catherine’s father went bankrupt, Alexander took it upon himself to pay for the children’s education.
+In August 1857, ten-year-old Catherine first met Emperor Alexander II when a military maneuver was held at her family’s estate.
+When Catherine’s father went bankrupt, Alexander II took it upon himself to pay for the children’s education.
 The boys were sent to a military academy in St. Petersburg and the girls were sent to Smolny Institute, also in St. Petersburg.
-In 1865, replacing his wife Empress Maria Alexandrovna, who was ill, Emperor Alexander II made an official visit to the Smolny Institute and he was immediately attracted to the now 17-year-old Catherine.
+In 1865, filling in his wife Empress Maria Alexandrovna, who was ill, Emperor Alexander II made an official visit to the Smolny Institute.
+He was immediately attracted to the now 17-year-old Catherine.

 Catherine and Alexander began to meet in the gardens near the Winter Palace, and Catherine’s mother and the headmistress of the Smolny Institute encouraged her in her relationship with the emperor.
-It is likely that Catherine and Alexander were first intimate on June 12, 1866, at the Belvedere Pavilion near the Peterhof Palace.
-By the autumn of 1866, the couple was secretly meeting at the Winter Palace and in 1867, their affair was public knowledge.
+Likely, Catherine and Alexander were first intimate on June 12, 1866, at the Belvedere Pavilion near the Peterhof Palace.
+By the autumn of 1866, the couple was secretly meeting at the Winter Palace, and in 1867, their affair was public knowledge.

-In June of 1867, Alexander went to the 1867 World’s Fair in Paris where a Polish immigrant Antoni Berezowski shot at the carriage carrying Alexander, two of his sons, and Emperor Napoleon III of France.
+In June 1867, Alexander II went to the 1867 World’s Fair in Paris where a Polish immigrant Antoni Berezowski shot at the carriage carrying Alexander II, two of his sons, and Emperor Napoleon III of France.
 Luckily, only a horse was hit.
-Shaken by the assassination attempt, Alexander sent for Catherine to come to Paris.
-When they returned to St. Petersburg, Alexander arranged for Catherine to live close to the Winter Palace.
+Shaken by the assassination attempt, Alexander II asked for Catherine to come to Paris.
+When they returned to St. Petersburg, Alexander II arranged for Catherine to live near the Winter Palace.
 Preserved letters show a sincere and passionate love for each other.
-Alexander arranged for Catherine’s older sister to marry one of his adjutant generals, so Catherine could officially live with her sister.
+Alexander II arranged for Catherine’s older sister to marry one of his adjutant generals, so Catherine could officially live with her sister.

-Alexander and Catherine with two of their children; Photo Credit – Wikipedia
+Alexander and Catherine with two of their children; Credit – Wikipedia

-Shortly before Alexander’s wife Empress Maria Alexandrovna died, Alexander moved Catherine and her children to the Winter Palace, which further exacerbated the hostile attitude many members of the Romanov family and the Russian court had toward Catherine.
+Shortly before Alexander II’s wife Empress Maria Alexandrovna died, Alexander II moved Catherine and her children to the Winter Palace.
+This further exacerbated the hostile attitude many members of the Romanov family and the Russian court had toward Catherine.
 The court was divided into two factions: Dolgorukov supporters and supporters of the heir to the throne, the future Emperor Alexander III.
 On June 3, 1880, Empress Maria Alexandrovna died from tuberculosis.

 The three surviving children of Catherine and Alexander; Credit – Wikipedia

 On March 13, 1881, Emperor Alexander II fell victim to assassination when a bomb was thrown into his carriage.
 He asked to be returned to the Winter Palace to die.
-As the Imperial Family heard the news (and some of them heard the two bombs), they arrived at the Winter Palace.
+As the Imperial Family heard the news, they arrived at the Winter Palace.
 The sight that greeted them was grim.
-Alexander II’s face and body were intact, but his legs were basically gone up to his knees.
+Alexander II’s face and body were intact, but his legs were gone up to his knees.
 The room began to get crowded as more family members arrived.
 Alexander II’s eldest son Alexander (the future Alexander III) and his Danish wife Dagmar (Maria Feodorovna) arrived.
-Dagmar was still wearing her skating costume and carrying her ice skates as she had been planning to go ice skating.
+Dagmar was still wearing her skating costume and carrying her ice skates as she planned to go ice skating.
 Dagmar’s husband stood in disbelief and their eldest son 13-year-old Nicholas (the future Nicholas II) was clinging to a cousin for comfort.
 Catherine hysterically ran into the room, threw herself on her husband’s body, kissed his hands, and called out his name.
 For 45 minutes, those in the room watched as Alexander II’s life ebbed away.
 At 3:35 PM, he died, and as the Imperial Family knelt to pray, Catherine fainted and was carried from the room, her clothes drenched with his blood.

 Catherine, circa 1872-1873